HAuser1234/Homeassistant-solar-forecast-charge-prediction/README.md

 * use local weather data to improve prediction

 # Installation
-please pull request ANY upgrades to the card or algorythm thia helps everybody!
+please contribute ANY upgrades to the card or algorythm thia helps everybody!
 1. copy all files oft the battery-predict.yaml into your custom yaml integrations folder
 2. make changes for your individual setup (set entity ids battery size, avg consumtion...)
 3. copy the card as a manual yaml config into lovelace. !mushroom required!